threefoldadmin/legal/src/definitions.md

 - is the person/organization/company who buys capacity from the TF Grid
 - capacity can only be bought by means of TFTs

+## TF Distributed exchange (TFExchange)

+Since March 2020 based on Stellar integrated Decentralized exchange and before Atomic Swaps.
+Mechanism for people to exchange TFT to other digital currencies in a decentralized way.
+Atomic Swaps were difficult to use, this got resolved by switching to Stellar blockchain.

+# ThreeFold Farming

+## TFNode

+- is a compute/storage server which provides IT Capacity as source for the Cloud Units
+- a TFNode is part of a Farming Pool
+- TFNodes are owned by TF Farmers.
+- The TFNode runs the TF Operating System and TF Chain (TFC).

 ## Cloud Units

 Units of IT capacity as sold from the TF Grid to Users.
 More info see [on our wiki](https://wiki.threefold.io/#/cloud_units)

-# ThreeFold Farming

 ## ThreeFold Farming Pool (FP)

 A Pool of storage & compute hardware which allows to provision IT Capacity.

-Each Farming Pool consists out of TF Nodes which run the TF Operating System and TF Blockchain Software (TF Chain) which allows anyone in the world to use this IT capacity to host their IT workloads (storage apps, archive capacity, web applications, artificial intelligence, iOT, docker containers, etc).
+Each Farming Pool consists out of TFNodes which run the TF Operating System and TF Blockchain Software (TF Chain) which allows anyone in the world to use this IT capacity to host their IT workloads (storage apps, archive capacity, web applications, artificial intelligence, iOT, docker containers, etc).
 To use this IT Capacity, through the TF Grid, people need to own ThreeFold Tokens (“TFTs”) as they are the only possible mechanism to purchase this capacity on the TF Grid.
 As such, TFTs represent a true utility.

 ## ThreeFold Farmer